 Therefore, it is important that any woman considering tubal reversal surgery also be counseled about the benefits and drawbacks of IVF as compared to tubal reversal surgery.
-In the most ideal circumstances, every woman considering surgery would be counseled at a program that offered both options with high success rates.
+In the most ideal circumstances, every woman considering tubal reversal surgery would be counseled at a program that offered both options with high success rates.

 Despite some benefits of IVF, there are a number of excellent reasons a woman with a previous tubal ligation may desire a tubal reversal surgery rather than undergoing IVF.
 In the case of a patient desiring more than one child, tubal reanastomosis is more cost-effective.
 Many patients prefer to conceive "naturally" rather than requiring the technological complexity of IVF.
 Although considered quite safe, unresolved issues remain regarding the possibility of increased risks of some birth defects related to babies conceived from IVF.
 Increased incidence of multiple gestations is also more easily avoided with tubal reanastomosis.